 Alicia Rades, Freelance Blogger

-Alicia Rades is a freelance blogger – visit her blog for great articles related to writing and blogging.
+Alicia Rades is a freelance blogger – visit her website to learn more about her writing.

 “My clients come from my own research.
 I look for companies that are in my specialty, then I write a killer letter of introduction.
 That takes effort, and it usually comes with a much higher payoff than job boards can give you.
 Some boards are well managed — Elna has mentioned a few of my favorites — but it’s a mistake, in my opinion, to spend your entire marketing time on job boards.
 Instead, create your own opportunities.
 You’ll have less competition and more satisfaction.”